19 Apr 2024

 To test the cleaning solution, apply it on a small area, wait for 1 minute and then wipe it off.
 If you notice any change, then avoid using the cleaner; otherwise, if there is no change of texture or colour, you may proceed and use it.
 This simple precaution can help you prevent damage to your stone and maintain the longevity of the stone.

-Regular maintenance of Travertine involves daily sweeping and mopping using a soft-bristled broom and cloth to prevent scratches.
+You must know how to clean Travertine pavers and tiles.
+And the first step is regular maintenance.
+It involves daily sweeping and mopping using a soft-bristled broom and cloth to prevent scratches.
 Additionally, you can also clean weekly with a damp mop and pH-neutral cleaner designed for natural stones or specifically for cleaning Travertine tiles to remove dirt and stains from the surface and maintain cleanliness.
 The same process applies to indoor and outdoor Travertine tiles.

 Moss are incredibly adaptable plants that can grow on surfaces easily.
 Removing moss or debris promptly prevents causing discolouration or damage to the stone.
 Use a soft brush or gentle pressure wash gently and scrub away moss and debris.
 Be careful not to apply too much pressure while cleaning Travertine tiles.